2023 has been another challenging year for small businesses.

 Quite simply, if your business doesn’t rank on searches or is invisible on social media, your SME is going to struggle.

-A significant and growing proportion of sales are now done online, so if the digital side of your business isn’t up to scratch, bolstering your online presence needs to be top of your small business new year’s resolutions.
+A significant and growing proportion of sales are now done online, so if the digital side of your business isn’t up to scratch, bolstering your online presence needs to be at the top of your small business New Year’s resolutions.

-Running an SME isn’t easy, and with the added uncertainties of the ongoing global pandemic likely to stretch on into 2022, your business needs a trusted adviser to help you grow your business.
+Running an SME isn’t easy, but your business can benefit from a trusted adviser to help you grow your business.